 The TWDB presented its findings to the 86th Texas legislative session in 2019.
 Later that year, the Legislature adopted changes to Texas Water Code §16.061 which established a regional and state flood planning process led by the TWDB.
 The legislation provided funding to improve the state's floodplain mapping efforts and to develop regional plans to mitigate the impact of future flooding.
-Regional flood plans for each of the state's 15 flood planning regions must be submitted to the TWDB by January 10, 2023.
+Regional flood plans for each of the state's 15 flood planning regions were submitted to the TWDB by January 10, 2023.
+In response to concerns regarding the expedited schedule to prepare the flood plans, the TWDB secured additional funding and provided the planning groups an additional six months to prepare and adopt amended plans to incorporate additional flood mitigation actions.
+The amended plans were submitted to the TWDB by July 14, 2023.
 An updated version of the regional flood plans will be due every five years thereafter.
 (TWDB Flood Planning Frequently Asked Questions, 2021)